diffpy/diffpy.github.io/products/pdfmorph.rst

 .. figure:: ../images/pdfmorph_nacl_ex.png
 	:align: center

-	Transformation techniques (scale, smear, and stretch, respectively) utilized by PDFmorph applied sequentially on an NaCl sample
+	PDFmorph transformation techniques (scale, smear, and stretch) applied sequentially to a PDF from NaCl sample

 Installation
 ============

-By downloading and using this software, you are agreeing to the conditions specified in the :doc:`software license <pdfmorph_license>`.
+By downloading and using this software, you are agreeing to the conditions specified in the software :doc:`LICENSE <pdfmorph_license>`.

 PDFmorph will run on Python 2.7 or higher, but here we give instructions for installing the Python 3 version in a conda environment.